 Walking down down from Las Peñas you can enjoy a walk down the riverside.
 There is an IMAX® and a miniature museum, if that interests you.
 I personally would not travel all the way to Ecuador to watch an IMAX movie.

 Malecón 2000 is a boardwalk along the Rio Guayas starting with a garden featuring many of Ecuador’s iconic flora and fauna.
 Lining the boardwalk is many statues and busts of historical figures associated with Guayaquil and Ecuador.
 La Rotonda statue, to Simon Bolivar and San Martin, is the icon of the city.
 There is also a small park for children and a place sit in shade.
 It also features the Torre Morisca (a clock tower) one of the cities most famous monuments.
 The boardwalk passes in front of both the municipal and state government buildings, with beautiful facades.
 Located along the walk is a train car where you can get more info about train tours in Ecuador.
-You can also take a ride on a replica schooner of the pirate ship belonging to Sir Henry Morgan, of which the Captain Morgan brand is named.
+You can also take a ride on a replica schooner of the pirate ship belonging to Sir Henry Morgan, of which the Captain Morgan brand is named or a boat ride along the Guayas river.

 Monument to the Sacred Heart